 If a person fails to satisfy the contribution conditions in a particular benefit year, but would satisfy them in the next benefit year, it is possible to delay claiming benefit until the next benefit year starts and thus be awarded benefit.
 The important day for contribution conditions is the first day of the jobseeking period (JSP) which only starts when a claim for benefit is made.

-Suppose a person becomes unemployed in November 2012.
-Assume the second contribution condition for 2009/2010 is not satisfied, but will be for 2010/2011 and 2011/2012.
-S/he also satisfies the first condition for 2010/2011.
-If a claim for JSA(C) is made in November it will be disallowed because the claim in 2012 fails the contribution conditions.
-However, if the person waits until after the first Sunday in 2013 before claiming, then the first day of the JSP will be in the benefit year 2013 and JSA(C) will be awarded.
+Suppose a person became unemployed in November 2016.
+Assume the second contribution condition for 2013/2014 was not satisfied, but was for 2014/2015 and 2015/2016.
+S/he also satisfies the first condition for 2014/2015.
+If a claim for JSA(C) is made in November it will be disallowed because the claim in 2016 fails the contribution conditions.
+However, if the person waited until after the first Sunday in 2017 before claiming, then the first day of the JSP will be in the benefit year 2017 and JSA(C) will be awarded.

 Where a person actually claims in November and is refused benefit because s/he fails the contribution conditions, s/he must stop claiming for more than twelve weeks and then make a fresh claim.
 The twelve week gap would end the current JSP.

 A person may claim JSA(C) if s/he is working less than sixteen hours per week and earning less than the prescribed amount.

 The prescribed amount of earnings is calculated by adding the person's relevant age related amount of JSA(C) to the relevant earnings disregard and subtracting one penny.

 For example, for someone aged 25 or over with a £5 disregard, the prescribed amount would be £73.10 + £5 - £0.01 = £78.09.

 If in any one week a person earns more than her/his prescribed amount, s/he will not be entitled to JSA(C) and that week will not count towards her/his maximum 182 benefit days.